fedorkobak/knowledge/_sources/other/vs_code.md

 **Note**: The `"editor.fontFamily"` attribute takes the same value as in the default settings.
 I've tried a few options, and the default VSCode font is the best for me.
 It is listed in the `configuration.json` file just as a reminder that it was purposely selected.

+**Note** for some environments, especially data science setups, the practically useful option is `"python.analysis.typeCheckingMode": "basic"`: This makes Pylance less strict.

 ## Debug